HarshThakur015/Ecommerce_Follow_Along/README.md

 **Expected Outcome**
 By completing this milestone, you will be able to edit uploaded products, update their details in MongoDB, and reflect the changes dynamically on the frontend.

+---

+Here’s a well-structured version of your README update:

+---

+## Milestone 14: Delete Product Functionality 🚀

+Welcome to Milestone 14!

+ **Overview**
+In this milestone, we will enhance our product management system by adding functionality to delete a product.
+We will implement a backend endpoint that allows deletion of a product using its unique ID from MongoDB.

+ **Learning Goals**
+By the end of this milestone, you will:
+ Understand how to create a DELETE API endpoint in Express.js.
+ Learn how to remove a specific product from MongoDB using Mongoose.
+ Enhance your backend development skills by handling deletion requests properly.